wangpuhk1/openpaws/README.md

 # OpenPaws: Open-Source Quadruped Robotic Pet Framework

-OpenPaw is an open-source framework designed for building Field Oriented Control (FOC) motor-based quadruped robotic pets.
+OpenPaws is an open-source framework designed for building Field Oriented Control (FOC) motor-based quadruped robotic pets.
 This project focuses on delivering low-cost, modular, and cross-platform solutions in both software and hardware to robotics enthusiasts and developers.

 ## Our Philosophy